beardedmogul/Acumatica-SoftPhoneClickToCall/README.md

 1. Upload to the 'Customization Projects' screen in Acumatica
 1. Publish the customizations

+## To use this functionality:
+Open one of the customized screens and click the CALL button beside a non-empty phone field.
+You may be asked to confirm the action and/or choose your softphone application.
+Once you have done so, your softphone should open and possibly confirm that you would like to dial the number.

+Disclaimer: this has been tested with MS Teams, but it will work with any application designed to handle the TEL protocol.

 ### Individual Customization Projects
 * 20r2
   * Business Accounts (CR303000) : [SoftPhoneClickToCall_CR303000.zip](https://github.com/beardedmogul/Acumatica-SoftPhoneClickToCall/raw/master/20r2/SoftPhoneClickToCall_CR303000.zip)